|

 thrived within the famous Digital "culture" — whether

-in engineering, manufacturing, marketing, sales or services... the
+in engineering, manufacturing, marketing, sales, services or administration... the

 empowerment of the individual and innovative style of matrix management